caleb531/automata/README.md

 ### class DFA

-The `DFA` class is a subclass of class `FA` which represents a deterministic finite FA.
+The `DFA` class is a subclass of class `FA` which represents a deterministic finite automaton.
 The `DFA` class can be found under `automata/fa/dfa.py`.

 #### DFA properties